-(1) All health care benefits provided to persons employed by public employers as defined by this section shall be provided by health care plans that contain best practices established by the former school employees health care board or the department of administrative services.
-All policies or contracts for health care benefits that are issued or renewed after the expiration of any applicable collective bargaining agreement must contain all best practices established pursuant to this section at the time of renewal.
+(1) Health care plans that provide benefits to persons employed by public employers as defined by this section may consider best practices established by the former school employees health care board or identified by the department of administrative services.
+All policies or contracts for health care benefits that are issued or renewed after the expiration of any applicable collective bargaining agreement may consider any best practices identified under this section at the time of renewal.
 Health care plans that contain the best practices may be self-insured.

 (a) "Public employer" means political subdivisions, public school districts, or state institutions of higher education.

 (b) "Public school district" means a city, local, exempted village, or joint vocational school district; a STEM school established under Chapter 3326. of the Revised Code; or an educational service center.
 "Public school district" does not mean a community school established under Chapter 3314. of the Revised Code.

 (e) A "health care plan" includes group policies, contracts, and agreements that provide hospital, surgical, or medical expense coverage, including self-insured plans.
 A "health care plan" does not include an individual plan offered to the employees of a political subdivision, public school district, or state institution, or a plan that provides coverage only for specific disease or accidents, or a hospital indemnity, medicare supplement, or other plan that provides only supplemental benefits, paid for by the employees of a political subdivision, public school district, or state institution.

 (f) A "health plan sponsor" means a political subdivision, public school district, a state institution of higher education, a consortium of political subdivisions, public school districts, or state institutions, or a council of governments.

 (B) The department of administrative services shall do all of the following:

 (1) Identify strategies to manage health care costs;

 (2) Study the potential benefits of state or regional consortiums of public employers' health care plans;